 This TV special is the overlooked claymation cousin of Rudolph the Red-Nosed Reindeer and Santa Claus Is Coming to Town.
 When Santa Claus comes down with a cold, he decides to call in a sick day on his Christmas duties—which you can probably already guess is a terrible idea for everyone involved.
 If you love Heat Miser, Snow Miser and the song “Blue Christmas,” this one is worth browsing for.

-HONORABLE MENTION: Little Women, All I Want for Christmas, Gremlins, Batman Returns, Serendipity, To Grandmother’s House We Go, Bridget Jones’s Diary, The Holiday, While You Were Sleeping, Babes in Toyland, Bells of St. Mary’s
+A FEW HONORABLE MENTIONS: Little Women, All I Want for Christmas, Gremlins, Batman Returns, Serendipity, To Grandmother’s House We Go, Bridget Jones’s Diary, The Holiday, While You Were Sleeping, Babes in Toyland, Bells of St. Mary’s